digital-ai/push-ecr-action/README.md

 ## Feature

-- Build image
-  - DOCKER_BUILDKIT is enabled
 - Login AWS ECR
+- Change image tag
+  - Add AWS ECR registry to the beginning of the image name
 - Push Docker or OCI image

 ## Usage